jessfraz/blog/content/post/getting-towards-real-sandbox-containers.md

 AppArmor/Seccomp profiles greatly differs than that without the use of containers.
-With namespaces we limit the application from seeing various things such as network, mounts, processes, etc. And with cgroups we can further limit what the attacker can use be it a large about of memory, cpu, or even a fork bomb.
+With namespaces we limit the application from seeing various things such as network, mounts, processes, etc. And with cgroups we can further limit what the attacker can use be it a large amout of memory, cpu, or even a fork bomb.

 #### But what about cgroups?